 No course listed as required for graduation may be taken Pass/Fail.
 This includes courses within the School of Optometry as well as those requirements which are selected by the student from generalized groups of courses offered outside the School of Optometry.
-Examples of such courses are the Business Studies and the Social and Historical Studies requirements.
-Any other courses outside the curriculum may be taken Pass/Fail.

-Opticians' Laboratory Concentration
+Opticians' Laboratory Courses